 What Should We Expect From Tablets In The Future?

 We’ve barely scratched the surface of the first generation, and we’re still not sure just how well they’ll catch on.
-Sales are brisk so far.
-Some estimates place iPad sales at over 8 million.
-That figure seems high, but we’re still talking about millions of units of a first generation product.
-Samsung’s Galaxy Tab, which has only been available since October, has already sold more than 1 million units.
-Not all tablets will be so successful, but the market looks like it will grow quickly in coming years.
+Sales were brisk so far.
+We’re still talking about millions of units of Apple's iPad, Samsung’s Galaxy Tab, Google's Nexus have already sold.
+Not all tablets will be so successful, but the market looks like it will be strong in coming years.
 (If it really takes off, expect to see a Tablet Advisor spin-off site).
 Sales are still healthy across the board, but the signs are pointing towards a market approaching saturation.
 Research shows that worldwide tablets sale slow down last year because of different reasons.
 You can find comparison sales data and projections for the coming years for Android, iOS, Windows based tablets in the IDC Press Release.

 Tech-wise, the next logical step for tablets -- and all mobile computing, really -- is moving storage to “the cloud,” or Internet-based storage.
 We already see this with streaming video and photo storage, but it seems that music services are heading that direction as well.